Ultracompact hybrid stars consistent with multimessenger astrophysics: Conclusions

-{\it 4.
-Conclusions.} To summarize, we have uncovered several implications of the strongly first-order phase transitions at high density in the QCD phase diagram that are of fundamental importance for the analysis of the data from current and future gravitational-wave observatories, X-ray missions and terrestrial experiments aimed at the determination of the skin of nuclei.
-Firstly, we have confirmed that the nuclear EoS does not need to be soft to account for the GW170817 event, as the phase transitions allow for the emergence of hybrid stars with properties consistent with the GW170817 analysis~\cite{Lijj2021,Christian2021}.
+To summarize, we have uncovered several implications of the strongly first-order phase transitions at high density in the QCD phase diagram that are of fundamental importance for the analysis of the data from current and future gravitational-wave observatories, X-ray missions and terrestrial experiments aimed at the determination of the skin of nuclei.
+Firstly, we have confirmed that the nuclear EoS does not need to be soft to account for the GW170817 event, as the phase transitions allow for the emergence of hybrid stars with properties consistent with the GW170817 analysis \cite{Lijj2021,Christian2021b}.
 The NICER inferences are accounted for by invoking pure nucleonic stars that live on the hadronic (second family) branch of compact stars and consistency with an analysis of the PREX-II is achieved (which was precluded in models without phase transition).
 Secondly, we determine the range of the masses for which twin configurations, i.e., identical-mass stars with different radii, arise.
-This analysis shows that the priors in the statistical analysis of the data should be constructed consistent with the possibility of first-order phase transition with star masses in a wide range $1.0\le M/M_{\odot}\le 2.5$ and radii covering {\it also the range of small radii which was thought to be only achievable for strange stars, and is currently excluded by the NICER analysis at 90\% CI.}
+This analysis shows that the priors in the statistical analysis of the data should be constructed consistent with the possibility of a first-order phase transition with star masses in a wide range $1.0\le M/M_{\odot}\le 2.5$ and radii covering {\it also the range of small radii 6-9 km which was thought to be only achievable for strange stars, and is currently excluded by the NICER analysis at 90\% CI.}

-The idea of having two branches of compact stars is an attractive option for reconciling disparate mass and radius measurements.
-In our proposal, both branches consist of stars with thick nucleonic crusts, consistent with observations of surface phenomena such as seismic vibrations after giant flares in magnetars \cite{Watts2006,Chugunov2006,Suvorov2022}, the thermal response of the crust to accretion~\cite{Brown2000,Potekhin2021}, the contribution of the crust to the moment of inertia and glitches \cite{Glendenning1992,Haskell2018}, etc. This provides an alternative to scenarios such as that proposed in Ref.~\cite{Drago2013} where one of the branches consists of strange/quark stars with a very thin nucleonic crust.
+In our proposal, both branches of stars consist of stars with thick nucleonic crusts, consistent with observations of surface phenomena such as seismic vibrations after giant flares in magnetars \cite{Watts2006,Chugunov2006,Suvorov2022}, the thermal response of the crust to accretion \cite{Brown2000,Potekhin2021}, the contribution of the crust to the moment of inertia and glitches \cite{Glendenning1992,Haskell2018}, etc. This provides an alternative to scenarios such as that proposed in Ref.~\cite{Drago2013} where one of the branches consists of strange/quark stars with a very thin nucleonic crust.